 I have been in love with the outdoors since childhood starting with hill walks in the Dales with my father to now working towards the Mountain Leader award through Mountain Training.

 I am an experienced mountaineer, finding my biggest pleasure and challenge from Scottish winter routes and long mountain days in the Lake District and North Wales.
-I have experience of Alpine and Icelandic glacial walking and cross-country skiing, with a trip to the Alps planned for next year.
+I have experience of Alpine and Icelandic glacial walking and cross-country skiing, with a trip to the Alps planned for this summer.

 John Gale – Operations Manager